a312863063/generators-with-stylegan2/README_EN.md

 # New version of face generators based on StyleGAN2

 <br />
-&emsp;&emsp;Here is a series of new face generators based on StyleGAN2.
-I reworked the old version of the <a href='https://github.com/a312863063/seeprettyface-generator-yellow'>yellow face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-wanghong'>chinese internet-celebrity face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-star'>chinese pop-star face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-model'>world supermodel face generator</a> and <a href='https://github.com/a312863063/seeprettyface-generator-babies'>cute baby face generator</a> based on StyleGAN2, which greatly improved the generation effect.
-The function of the generator is to provide various styles of face materials for us to use at will, and we don't have to worry about the copyright of the faces because each face is virtual and unique.
+&emsp;&emsp;Here is a series of new face generators based on StyleGAN2, including <a href='https://github.com/a312863063/seeprettyface-generator-yellow'>yellow face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-wanghong'>chinese internet-celebrity face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-star'>chinese pop-star face generator</a>，<a href='https://github.com/a312863063/seeprettyface-generator-model'>world supermodel face generator</a> and <a href='https://github.com/a312863063/seeprettyface-generator-babies'>cute baby face generator</a> based on the old version, and two more aesthetics generators(ie. <a href='#>mixed blood face generator</a> and <a href='#>Asian beauty face generator</a>)are added, along with a general face attribute editor.
+Having made so many generators is enough, I will no longer try to make new content related to face generators, but I will explore more practical and more satisfying generation technology to better serve people.<br/>
+&emsp;&emsp;The function of the generator is to provide various styles of face materials for us to use at will, and we don't have to worry about the copyright of the faces because each face is virtual and unique.

 <br /><br /><br />
 ## What is the enhancement and value of the new version?
 &emsp;&emsp;The new version based on StyleGAN2 eliminates the occurrence of artifacts and distortion / damage in the picture, making the generation success rate close to 100% (see the randomly generated dataset in README.md), which can be used in mass generation tasks; in addition the quality of the pictures has been further improved, and the clarity has approached the dataset used in official training. <b>I hope that this project will help film, television, advertising, games, and medical & aesthetic workers, and at the same time empower ordinary enthusiasts.</b><br />
 &emsp;&emsp;This project is all free and open source, I hope to help friends in need.
 I am now in the graduate internship stage.
-Please do not contact me for business cooperation.
+Please do not contact me for cooperation.
 Users can use it and bear the legal consequences.
 The model's copyright belongs to: www.seeprettyface.com.
 If it is helpful to you, please sponsor at the bottom ~ <br />

 <br /><br />
 # Effect preview